Series Expansion Approximations of Brownian Motion for Non-Linear Kalman Filtering of Diffusion Processes: Gaussian Filtering

 We divide the time interval $[t_{k-1},t_{k}]$ into a number of sub-intervals of length $\Delta t$ (for clarity, we will discuss the interval $[0,t_1]$ here).
 We then approximate the SDE \eqref{SDE} on the grid $\{\bfx_{\Delta t}, \bfx_{2 \Delta t}, \dots\}$ via the relation \beq \bfx_{(j+1)\Delta t} = \mathbf{f}(\bfx_{j \Delta t},\bfz_j), \eeq where $\bfz_0,\bfz_1,\ldots$ is a suitable sequence of Gaussian random variables.
 Here, $\mathbf{f}$ is a transition function that depends on the method of discretisation, and $\bfz_{k}$ is typically draw from a spherical Gaussian distribution of dimension $d$.
 For example, in the \emph{Euler-Maruyama} scheme \cite{Kloeden1999}, \beq \mathbf{f}(\bfx_{j \Delta t}, \bfz_j) = \bfx_{j\Delta t} + \bfa(\bfx_{j\Delta t})\Delta t + \bfb(\bfx_{j\Delta t})\sqrt{\Delta t}\bfz_{j}, \eeq where $\bfz_{j} \sim \mathcal{N}(0,\mathbf{I}_d)$.

 In this sense, $\bfx_{(j+1)\Delta t}$ is the image of $(\bfx_{j\Delta t},\bfz_j)$ under a nonlinear transform $\bff$.
 Given a Gaussian approximation to $\bfx_{j \Delta t}$, one can apply the unscented transform to $\bff$ to find a Gaussian approximation of $\bfx_{(j+1)\Delta t}$.
 One proceeds iteratively until $t_{k}$, at which point the prediction phase ends and we proceed to the update phase.
-Instead of the Euler--Maruyama method, one can also use higher order It\^o--Taylor expansions, stochastic Runge--Kutta methods or various other methods \cite{Kloeden1999}.
+Instead of the Euler--Maruyama method, one can in some circumstances use higher order It\^o--Taylor expansions, stochastic Runge--Kutta methods or various other methods \cite{Kloeden1999}.

-Alternatively, instead of iteratively applying the unscented transform at the prediction, one can take a limit as $\Delta t \rightarrow 0$, in which case one recovers a system of differential equations for the predictive mean and covariance (see, e.g., \cite{Sarkka2007,Saerkkae2013}):
+Alternatively, one can take a limit as $\Delta t \rightarrow 0$ instead of iteratively applying the unscented transform at the prediction.
+By doing so, one recovers a system of differential equations for the predictive mean and covariance (see, e.g., \cite{Sarkka2007,Saerkkae2013}):

 where the expectations are taken with respect to the Gaussian distribution $\bfx_t^- \sim \mathcal{N}(\mathbf{m}^-_{t}, \mathbf{P}_{t}^-)$.

 When $t = t_k$, we will make a new observation.
 We must then update our predictive distribution with the new information from that observation.
 Let $\mathbf{m}^-_{t_{k}}$ and $\mathbf{P}^-_{t_{k}}$ be the mean and covariance of the predictive distribution immediately before the new observation arrives.
 We form an approximation $\hat{\bfx}_{t_k}^-$ of the signal, which is Gaussian with the predictive mean and covariance.
 The update equations using the linear minimum mean square error estimator are as follows: